-That regulators and policy makers may consider transforming existing universal service programmes into programmes for digital inclusion that support broadband services for all citizens while further facilitating the access to ICTs of women, girls, peoplethe disabled and indigenous people.
+Regulators and policy makers may consider transforming existing universal service programmes into programmes for digital inclusion that support broadband services for all citizens while further facilitating the access to ICTs of vulnerable communities.

-inclusion of people in rural and remote areas where not only market forces, but investment might be necessary.
+Inclusion of people in rural and remote areas where not only market forces, but investment might be necessary.